 Put the pressure lid on and turn the valve to vent.
 Select the slow cooker function on high and slow cook for about an hour.
 The default time is 4 hours and you can’t select less time.
 You can always slow cook for longer, but I found the minimum amount of time was 1 hour if the cream cheese is cold.
 This allowed the flavors to really meld together and the Homemade French Onion Dip came out perfect this way.

 If you need your Homemade French Onion Dip in a hurry, skip the slow cook and use the sear/sauté on medium-low.
 Stir frequently until the cream cheese has melted and the dip is smooth.

 Quick Tip: Save your sour cream container and scoop the dip into it for storage.

 If serving cold, allow to refrigerate for about 2 hours.

 Grab a bag of your favorite potato chips and enjoy your Homemade French Onion Dip!

 - Add butter to the inner pot and turn the sear/sauté on high.
 While the butter melts, cut your onion into thin slices.
 I cut the slices in half, so they are about 2" in length.

-- Add the onions to the butter and continue to sauté until they just start to brown.
+- Add the onions and the salt to the inner pot with the melted butter and continue to sauté until they just start to brown.
 This takes about 5 minutes.

 - When the onions just start to brown, put the Tendercrisp lid down and AirCrisp on 390° F for 5 minutes.
 The onions should be nice and brown and caramelized.